acend/kubernetes-basics-training/content/en/docs/09/01/_index.md

 ## Conclusion

-The controllable and predictable behaviour can be a perfect match for applications such as RabbitMQ or etcd, as you need unique names for such application clusters.
+The controllable and predictable behavior can be a perfect match for applications such as RabbitMQ or etcd, as you need unique names for such application clusters.

 ## Task {{% param sectionnumber %}}.1: Create a StatefulSet